ginstrom/paladin-novel/manuscript/chapter-21.md

 "Of being noticed," Sim replied quietly.
 "For two centuries, Alanyi's worship has been... discouraged.
 Not banned outright, but marginalized, forgotten, allowed to wither.
 Her temples fell into ruin while Turin's grew grand and wealthy."

-Silviana's ancient eyes held deep sadness.
+Silviana's gaze dropped to her hands, her fingers tracing the grain of the wooden table as if reading ancient stories in its surface.
+When she looked up again, moisture gathered at the corners of her eyes—the first crack in her elven composure that any of them had witnessed.
 "The elves remember when her light shone as bright as any god's.
 When healing and joy were valued as highly as strength and justice."

 "What changed?" one of the newer knights asked.